hakhakobian/regallery/readme.txt

 = Which gallery views like masonry, carousel, justified are available in WordPress photo gallery plugin? = Re Gallery supports multiple gallery layouts including։

-* **Thumbnails view:** Present your photo gallery with clickable thumbnails that open larger versions of the images.
+* **Grid view:** Present your photo gallery with clickable thumbnails that open larger versions of the images.
 * **Mosaic view:** Create visually appealing galleries with images arranged in a beautiful mosaic pattern.
 * **Masonry view:** Show your images in a dynamic masonry layout that adjusts seamlessly to different screen sizes.
 * **Justified view:** Arrange your images in clean, horizontal rows of equal height, adjusting widths automatically to maintain alignment.